Wildlife of North Macedonia: Legal framework

 Pelister National Park, established in 1948, was the first national park in Yugoslavia.
 Mavrovo National Park followed in 1949, and Mount Galičica became the third national park in 1958.
 The Law on Protection of National Parks was implemented in 1980.
 Other protected areas include "National Monuments" (Smolare Falls, Markovi Kuli, Kuklica, Lovki-Golemo, Slatinski Izvor cave, Lake Prespa, Lake Dojran, and the Vevchani Springs), "Strict Nature Reserves" (only Ploche Litotelmi), "Nature Parks" (Ezerani at Lake Prespa), and "Natural Rarities" (Dona Duka Cave).
-Individual species can also be declared natural rarities, and this status has been granted to the Sycamore tree.
+Individual species can also be declared natural rarities, and this status has been granted to the sycamore tree.
 Protected areas have been established in an ad hoc manner, and for a variety of purposes, resulting in no coherent network or strategy.
 The Law on Nature Protection divided them into six categories.
 Altogether, the 86 protected sites cover 230,083 ha, or 8.9% of the country (4.5% national parks, 3.0% monuments, 1.4% other protected areas).
 While these national parks have established management systems, other protected areas lack specific plans and dedicated scientific studies.
 A fourth park, Shar Mountain National Park, was created in 2021.

-There are two classes of protected species under North Macedonian law, "Strictly Protected" and "Protected".
+There are two classes of protected species under Macedonian law, "Strictly Protected" and "Protected".
 National protection measures exist for "Strictly Protected" species, but not yet for species identified as "Protected".
 Legislation has been enacted to control the trade of wildlife and wildlife parts.

 The Constitution treats game animals as common goods, which are given special protection.
 Current regulation is established under the 2012 Law on Hunting.
 133 wild species are classified as game: 110 birds and 23 mammals.
 There are 112 hunting grounds for large game, and 144 for small game.
 These are all divided between 11 hunting management areas under the General Hunting Management Master Plan.
 The most hunted species include hares, partridges, pheasants, wild boar, and chamois.
 Previously unprotected, bears were classified as a game species in 1988, gaining hunting law protections in 1996.
 762 wolves, 76 deer, 521 chamois, over 6000 wild boar, over 32,000 rabbits, 252 birds of prey, and 1500 waterfowl were recorded as having been shot between 2003 and 2012.
 A few hunted species have seen steep reductions in their population.
 Some deer populations have been reduced by up to 93%.
 The legal list of protected and strictly protected species has not kept up to date with taxonomy, for example by double-counting species which had previously been assigned multiple names.